The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 2. Spot the Gaps

-Once the noise is gone, the gaps show up fast.
+Once the noise is gone, the gaps appear instantly.
 Most men are missing:

 • Versatile tops

-• Well-fitting bottoms (real fits… not wishful ones)
+• Well-fitting bottoms (real fits, not wishful thinking)

 • A couple strong outerwear pieces